-I’m hoping these posts will strike up more of a discussion than the other posts!
-Chime in with your thoughts – I’m only sharing my experiences and I want to hear what everyone else has to say!
+Chime in with your thoughts in the comments – I’m mostly sharing my own experiences and I want to hear what everyone else has to say.

 So today’s topic: